Blog - New MPO Initiatives to Improve Transportation Equity Outcomes

 With the new DI/DB Policy and changes to the TIP criteria approved, the MPO is set to prioritize projects that benefit the region’s most vulnerable and underserved residents in a way that it has not done before.
 The new TIP criteria are currently being used to evaluate projects that cities and towns have submitted to the MPO for possible funding in the federal fiscal years 2022–26 TIP, which will be adopted in May.
 The DI/DB Policy will be used to help choose projects to fund in the MPO’s next LRTP, which is entering development now and will be adopted in 2023.

 To learn more, visit the DI/DB Policy webpage and the Creating New TIP Criteria guidebook.
 To keep informed about upcoming presentations and upcoming MPO discussions about selecting projects to fund, subscribe to the mailing list and follow @BostonRegionMPO on Twitter, Facebook, and Instagram.
-If you are interested in learning more about equity at the MPO, contact Betsy Harvey, Transportation Equity Program Manager, eharvey@ctps.org.
+If you are interested in learning more about equity at the MPO, contact Betsy Harvey Herzfeld, Transportation Equity Program Manager, eherzfeld@ctps.org.

 Archive